VladaAlek/pp-commerce-261124/README.md

 - Git Version control was managed using Git, with commits executed via the Gitpod terminal and pushes directed to GitHub.
 - GitHub The project's code is stored on GitHub after being pushed from Git.
 - "Projects", "Milestones" and "Issues" functions embedded in GitHub utilised to apply AGILE concepts
-- [HEROKU](https://www.heroku.com/ "HEROKU cloud platform") used to deploy and manage the applications.
+- [HEROKU](https://www.heroku.com/ "HEROKU cloud platform") is used to deploy and manage the applications.

 ## Deployment

 - it was necessary to reestablish IDE (Gitpod) - [Django](docs/images/django_requirements_21_12_24.png); [Pillow](docs/images/pillow_requirements_21_12_24.png); [Allauth](docs/images/allauth_requirements_21_12_24.png);
 - 28. 12.
 2024.
 Gitpod IDE became unfunctional - unpushed changes were lost and reinstalling requirements and re-establishment of the settings parameters was necessary
 - 05. 01.
 2025.
-Gitpod IDE became unfunctional - a new workspace opened, which might affect some features because there was not enough time to test and document all project's elements again
+Gitpod IDE became unfunctional - a new workspace opened, which might affect some features because there was not enough time to test and document all the project's elements again.

 ## Dealing with Logo Images
  - The project's style in base.css is set to best suit the PNG image format.
 Hence, it is recommended that you use this format.